11 Back to School Tips

 #11 Allow them to have their own space

-If you only take one of the back to school tips away with you, it should be this one.
+If you only take one of the back-to-school tips away with you, it should be this one.
 We all react differently to change.
 Be interested in your child’s thinking and continue to encourage them, but remember to also give them the space to process the start of the new year themselves.

 We hope this goes some way to ensuring both you and your child are ready for the big day.
 We know just how stressful it can be for both parties, but trust us, you’ve got this.
-Our back to school tips will ensure you are primed and ready, and our home learning resources will keep your children’s maths skills in tip top shape!
+Our back-to-school tips will ensure you are primed and ready, and our home learning resources will keep your children’s maths skills in tip top shape!